BranDenn/SvelDocs/README.md

 SvelDocs is a free boilerplate project for creating documentation websites with Svelte 5 and Tailwind CSS 4.

 > [!TIP]
 > This boilerplate is the actual website itself.
-You can see the live result here: https://brandenn.github.io/SvelDocs/docs
+You can see the live result and documentation here: https://brandenn.github.io/SvelDocs/docs

 SvelDocs is built for a quick and easy setup, but still leaves plenty of room for deep customization when you want to shape the experience to your own style and workflow.